serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 The are 1 correct answers

 2 Objects, 3 references.
-2 Objects, 4 references.
+- [x] 2 Objects, 4 references.
-x 3 Objects, 2 references.
+3 Objects, 2 references.
 2 Objects, 2 references.
 None of the above.